 Each room has a laundry bag.
 Please put your dirty clothes to be washed in these and leave them on your bedroom floor when needed.
 The staff will collect them and wash them, (please be considerate and don't create needless laundry), you are expected to wash your own underwear, it is improper and disrespectful to give it to the cleaners to wash.
 When you would like your bedding and towels replacing, please strip your bed and leave the sheets on your bedroom floor.
-Your laundry will be washed and ironed and left for you to collect from the laundry room The washing machine is normally available for the volunteers to use evenings and weekend if you prefer to look after yourself.
+Your laundry will be washed and ironed and returned to your house.
+The washing machine is normally available for the volunteers to use evenings and weekend if you prefer to look after yourself.